jowagner/tbev-prediction/README.md

       (If you do not have access to strong server CPUs but have a GPU you may want to change the wrapper script to set dynet to use your GPU.)
+    * You can append the `.tfm` file for training parsing models needed for testing later (see below) now as the choice of parsing models does not change during development.

 2. Choose weight vectors to try and generate the task list for parsing:
     * `gen_tasks.py`: Chooses the candidate treebank embedding vectors as